Teach English in South Korea

 CIEE is proud to partner with the EPIK public school program sponsored by the Korean government.
 EPIK offers 12 month contracts starting either in late February or late August each year.

-Public school teachers work side-by-side with a Korean co-teacher in the classroom.
+Teachers at public schools work side-by-side with a Korean co-teacher most of the time, although they still have full responsibility for the class.
 They normally have 20-25 teaching hours each week, not counting prep time, meetings or free periods at their school.
 A typical contract offers 20-25 vacation days per year on a fixed schedule.
 Class sizes are usually 20-30 students.

 If you’re planning to apply to public schools, there are additional application materials you’ll need to prepare.
 Submit your CIEE Teach Abroad application as soon as you can to give yourself plenty of time, and be sure to discuss EPIK’s instructions for letters with your recommenders.
 Applicants must hold a bachelor’s degree before traveling to Korea, and if the degree is in a field other than Education, they must also have a TEFL/TESOL certification or a valid teacher’s license.